btcsuite/btcd/docs/configuring_tor.md

 for this can be found on the Tor project website [here](https://www.torproject.org/docs/tor-hidden-service.html.en).
-However, there is no need to install a web server locally as the linked instructions discuss since btcd will act as the server.
+However, there is no need to install a web server locally as the linked instructions discuss since lbcd will act as the server.

 In short, the instructions linked above entail modifying your `torrc` file to add something similar to the following, restarting Tor, and opening the